touying-typ/touying/README.md

 # Touying ![logo](https://github.com/touying-typ/touying/assets/34951714/2aa394d3-2319-4572-aef7-ed3c14b09846)

-Touying (投影 in chinese, /tóuyǐng/, meaning projection) is a package for creating presentation slides in Typst.
+Touying (投影 in chinese, /tóuyǐng/, meaning projection) is a more efficient package for creating presentation slides in Typst.

 Compared to Polylux, it employs a more object-oriented writing style, capable of simulating a mutable global singleton.
 Additionally, Touying does not rely on `locate` and `counter` for implementing `#pause`, thus offering better performance, albeit with certain limitations.